Nota del editor: Este artículo también está disponible en español.

 What GDPNow is and is not

 Although GDPNow has been less accurate since the pandemic rocked the macroeconomy, economists have tweaked the model two times since.
+(You can hear Pat Higgins, the Atlanta Fed economist who developed GDPNow, discuss the tool and how it performed during the pandemic in this episode of the Economy Matters podcast.)
 These two modifications are among only four that have been made since the model, devised in 2011, became available online in 2014, according to a report about these modifications on the Atlanta Fed website.
 Meanwhile, the accuracy of professional forecasters in general has also deteriorated during the pandemic, as this recent Macroblog entry noted.
 Unlike many professional forecasts, results published on GDPNow are derived purely from mathematical calculations.
 No subjective adjustments are made once the model is set.

 GDPNow may be easiest to understand if we start with what it is not.
 It's not the Bank's official forecast of GDP, the tally of finished goods and services produced in the nation.
 And it's not endorsed by the Atlanta Fed, its president, the Federal Reserve System, or the Federal Open Market Committee.

 Instead, GDPNow is a nowcast, an aggregation of many economic indicators.
 These data are entered into a mathematical model to calculate a GDP estimate at that point in time.
 As time passes and more reports are issued, more economic indicators are fed into the model.
 These reports come from such entities as the US Bureau of Labor Statistics, the US Census Bureau, the Institute for Supply Management, and the US Department of the Treasury.
-The accumulation of data, some the same that drives the Commerce Department’s official GDP estimate, contributes to the historic accuracy of GDPNow’s calculations in relation to the GDP reports that the US Bureau of Economic Analysis (BEA) releases.
+The accumulated data—some of which are also behind the Commerce Department's official GDP estimate—contribute to the historic accuracy of GDPNow's calculations in relation to the GDP reports that the US Bureau of Economic Analysis (BEA) releases.

 The following description on the GDPNow's web page addresses the relation between estimates provided by GDPNow and the BEA's GDP report: